 FAQs

-2. How is Base Chain connected to Coinbase?
+2. Is Base Chain controlled by Coinbase?

 Was this article helpful to you?
 Please tell us what you liked or didn't like in the comments below.